 Around this time, the backed up acids in your sweat will make their way to your skin’s surface.
 There, the natural bacteria on your skin will begin to break it down, which causes body odor.
 Your body odor is probably going to smell different, and potentially stronger, than what you’re used to.
 That’s because your body is simultaneously purging its sweat glands and recalibrating the balance of microscopic organisms that live on your skin.
 It’s establishing a new normal.

 You’ll want to keep using your new deodorant and consider re-applying it throughout the day to keep the odor-causing bacteria in check (travel-size is handy for this).
 Another thing we’ve found to be effective is to wipe your pits with a wet wipe (try these) when you start to have BO and then reapply your deodorant.
-Remember: this is the hard part, it doesn’t last long, and it doesn’t mean your natural deodorant doesn’t work.
+Remember: this is the hard part, it doesn’t last long, and it doesn’t mean your aluminum-free deodorant doesn’t work.

 WEEK 3: Sweat it Out

 By week three, the odor you noticed last week should reduce as your body has now released most of the pent up toxins.
 But it has also released nearly all of the aluminum, which means you may begin to sweat more.
 This is temporary, but plan accordingly.
 You may want to wear breathable shirts so your sweat doesn’t show through or try to stay in temperature controlled environments.
 Those wipes can come in handy here too to wipe off sweat.
 Or you can just own it and tell everyone about your switch to aluminum-free deodorant ;)